 Some "fans" (the kind that love some things so much they kill them)

-might not like these attitudes and how they affect a company's output (SJW stuff and the like) but Disney is heading in the right direction and largely doing the right thing.
+From the public division we've seen, Lasseter's firing--and ritual demonization as a Rabelaisian Hellbeast On Earth--has really brought the issue forward: How much IS "Too much"?
+Like the Three-Strikes Rule that puts people into no-parole life imprisonment alongside serial killers for three cases of drug possession when they should be getting treatment, when does an actor turn out to be racist white-trash or an executive a Weinstein-slimeball waste of oxygen, and when is he simply indulging in obnoxious behavior that might have been grudgingly tolerated five years ago, but needs a few updated weekend management-seminars upon today?
+Didn't our parents teach us to ACCEPT someone's apology as common courtesy?might not like these attitudes and how they affect a company's output (SJW stuff and the like) but Disney is heading in the right direction and largely doing the right thing.
 It may all feel a little "overkill" right now, but in time this will smooth itself out and real change will have occurred.

 It’s a soft comedown.
 His place is secured.
 As with Eisner, his contributions won’t be overlooked or dismissed, but they perhaps won’t be praised as much either.
 Any unwanted "attention" is wrong, but it’s not like he was Harvey here.
 Obviously we don’t know the whole story, but it’s a bit of a shame that he wasn’t reprimanded and given a lesser role...although that may have been offered and declined by him.
 Pretty hard for people like that to have to accept they’re not the boss anymore.